Battle of Sempach: Aftermath

 An armistice was agreed upon on 12 October, followed by a peace agreement valid for one year, beginning on 14 January 1387.

-The battle was a severe blow to Austrian interests in the region, and allowed for the establishment of Lucerne as a regional capital and a further growth of the Old Swiss Confederacy.
+The battle was a severe blow to Austrian interests in the region, and allowed for the establishment of Lucerne as a regional capital and further growth of the Old Swiss Confederacy.
 Already weakened by the 1379 division of Habsburg lands, Leopoldian control of the territories left of the Rhine would collapse over the following years, not least due to the death toll among the local elites loyal to Habsburg.
 This allowed the confederate cities, especially Lucerne, Bern and Solothurn, an unchecked expansion into the undefended Habsburg lands.
-Bern, which had not participated in the Sempach war, took the opportunity and began its conquest of what would become the canton of Bern, sending military expeditions into the Jura, the Oberland, Emmental and Aargau.
-Lucerne by 1389 was able to consolidate its control over the towns around lake Sempach, Willisau and the Entlebuch, largely corresponding to the extent of the modern canton of Lucerne.
-Glarus also took the opportunity to rebel against Habsburg control and established its independence in the Battle of Näfels in 1388.
+Bern, which had not participated in the Sempach war, took the opportunity and began its conquest of what would become the Canton of Bern, sending military expeditions into the cantons of Jura, the Oberland, Emmental and Aargau.
+Lucerne, by 1389, was able to consolidate its control over the towns around lake Sempach, Willisau and the Entlebuch, largely corresponding to the extent of the modern Canton of Lucerne.
+Glarus also took the opportunity to rebel against Habsburg control, and established its independence in the Battle of Näfels in 1388.
 The legend goes that a Bohemian knight received seeds of the flower Calla for his protection when he decided to accompany Duke Leopold.
 After the battle was lost, the knight hid in a forest, where he was killed.
-Today, the forest is one of the few places where the Calla is to be found naturally in Switzerland.
+Today, the forest is one of the few places where the Calla is found naturally in Switzerland.

 A new peace agreement between the confederacy and Austria was concluded on 1 April 1389, valid for seven years, extended to 20 years on 16 July 1394.